Verifying a webhook

 10}

-In order to facilitate customers verifying webhook requests from the MATTR VII platform, we provide a typescript based library that can be used for verification purposes or serve as a reference implementation to develop a verification SDK in another programming language.
+To facilitate verification of MATTR VII Webhook requests, we provide a typescript based library that can be used for verification or serve as a reference implementation to develop a verification SDK in another programming language.
+Access our NPM library here.